Total & permanent disability cover

 When deciding if you need TPD cover, think about:

-- How much income you and your family will need to live if you
+- how much income you and your family would need to live if you

-- What government benefits or workers compensation could be
+- what government benefits or workers compensation you could

 Choosing total and